Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Income Tax for Pensioners - Taxation Rules, Calculation

 Income tax is a government-imposed levy on the earnings of both individuals and entities.
 The rates and regulations governing income tax differ based on the nature and origin of income, as well as the taxpayer's age and residential status.
 Pensioners, individuals who receive regular payments from a fund or employer post-retirement, are subject to income tax on their pension income.
 Nevertheless, pensioners also enjoy specific benefits and exemptions under the Income Tax Act of 1961, aimed at reducing their overall tax liability.
+This guide covers all that you must know about income tax for pensioners.

 Is Pension taxable?

-Pension is taxable under the head salaries in your ITR.
+Pension is taxable under the head salary in your ITR.
 According to the rules of taxation, an uncommuted pension is viewed as a salary under the Income Tax Act of 1961, and therefore, pension earners are required to file an Income Tax Return.

 Note:- Pensions from certain sources like the United Nations Organisation (UNO) and the armed forces are exempt from tax.